Peter-duiyi/Algorithm-and-Data-Structure/Binary Search.md

 One Thing should be noticed is that we are suggested to use start+(end-start)/2 instead of using (start+end)/2 since the last may cause data overflow, if both start and end are closed to INT_MAX(sounds stupid).
 You can see more details [here](https://leetcode.com/problems/first-bad-version/discuss/71311/A-good-warning-to-me-to-use-start%2B(end-start)2-to-avoid-overflow)

-One more similar eacy problem, but with confusing description [leetcode.374](https://leetcode.com/problems/guess-number-higher-or-lower/)
+One more similar eacy problem, but with confusing description.
+[leetcode.374](https://leetcode.com/problems/guess-number-higher-or-lower/)
 Here is the [confusing part](https://leetcode.com/problems/guess-number-higher-or-lower/discuss/84665/The-key-point-is-to-read-the-problem-carefully.)
 ```